Stockholm Day Trips: Gårdsjö Moose Park in Uppsala, Sweden

 Leffe Shares His Bath

-Gårdsjö Moose Park Is Between Stockholm and Uppsala
+Gårdsjö Moose Park Is Near Stockholm and Uppsala

 Gårdsjö Moose Park is easy to visit on a day trip if you are staying in Stockholm.
 There are frequent fast trains from Stockholm and Uppsala to Morgongåva which is the nearest train station for the moose park.
 From there you will need to take a taxi ride or walk 6 kilometers (3 ½ miles) to Gårdsjö Moose Park.